pingcap/docs/tidb-binlog/tidb-binlog-overview.md

 > **Note:**
 >
 > TiDB Binlog is not compatible with some features introduced in TiDB v5.0.0-rc and they cannot be used together.
 For details, see [Notes](#notes).
-It is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
+It is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead of TiDB Binlog.

 ## TiDB Binlog architecture